mwgabby-li/Mab/ReadMe.md

 These are some things I'd like to add or at least try to add, but were outside the scope of my free time during the course.

+#### Chores
+* Re-do test organization, with directory and specific files.
+* More robust information about what went wrong when test goes awry.
+  * Perhaps report errors?
+* Error changes.
+  * Error codes.
+  * Errors in a separate file.
+* When hashing and versioning, include an explicit version number and size of the files.

 #### Easy
+* Error themes.
+(After *Error changes* above.)
+* Localization support (see *Error changes* above.)
+* Type name changes.
+  * 'none' for omitted function input and return values.
+  * 'infer' for omitted variable definition types.\
+  This might be a little funky with functions.
+Maybe we can infer output value from return and assume no input values?
+* Deal with output flushing in a more elegant way.
+  * The phases can call `os.exit()` and that will remove the need for the branching right now?\
+  Moving more of this into the phases run functions would be cleaner.
 * Constant support
+  * Maybe limit default `const` to function parameters?\
+  See also the *Language profiles* idea.
 * Further string support.
   * Multi-character strings: `''aren't we having fun?''`.
   * Support for escape sequences.